sienaiwun/TAA_Unity_URP/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-blue.svg)](https://github.com/sienaiwun/TAA_Unity_URP/pulls)
 # Temporal Anti-Alasing for Unity’s Universal Render Pipeline

 This Temporal Anti-Aliasing package provides Temporal Anti-Aliasing for Unity's Universal Render Pipeline.
 It jitters the camera's projection before the whole rendering process, which can samples differant surfaces between adjacent frames.
-Temporal Anti-Aliasing pass can then be enabled after the transparent rendering with the provided **Temporal Anti-Aliasing** **Volume Component** for Scriptable Render Pipeline's **Volume** system, supported by default in Universal Render Pipeline.
+Temporal Anti-Aliasing pass can then be enabled to smooth the to achieve better band-limiting image after the transparent rendering with the provided **Temporal Anti-Aliasing** **Volume Component** for Scriptable Render Pipeline's **Volume** system, supported by default in Universal Render Pipeline.

 ## Instructions
 - Open your project manifest file (`MyProject/Packages/manifest.json`).